spatialos/UnrealGDK/SpatialGDK/Documentation/content/spatialos-concepts/what-is-spatialos.md

 <%(TOC)%>
-# Concepts: what is SpatialOS?
+# SpatialOS concepts: what is SpatialOS?

 SpatialOS is a platform-as-a-service that runs and manages online games in the cloud.